Required Minimum Firmware and App Versions:

 If you’re ready to add your attribute fields manually, simply follow these ArcGIS documentation steps from Esri.

-Step Two: Configuring Collector for ArcGIS to Interact with Eos Tools Pro
+Step Two: Configuring ArcGIS Collector to Interact with Eos Tools Pro

-In this section, we will show you how to designate Eos Tools Pro as the app that will be performing both the laser-offset and orthometric-height measurements inside Collector for ArcGIS®.
+In this section, we will show you how to designate Eos Tools Pro as the app that will be performing both the laser-offset and orthometric-height measurements inside ArcGIS Collector®.

 Before you begin, you’ll want to have installed Eos Tools Pro.
 (Eos Tools Pro must be installed on your iPad or iPhone in order for Collector to be able to request and read measurements from it.
 Eos Tools Pro is available for free for iOS on the Apple iTunes store, but you must have an Arrow receiver to use it.

 First, let’s set up Eos Tools Pro to compute your laser offsets.
 It takes three steps inside Collector.